List of Ultimate Spider-Man episodes: Season 3: Web-Warriors (2014–15)

 The third season, subtitled Web-Warriors, introduced a variation of the Spider-Verse arc.
 It first premiered in India and then in US.

-Season 4: Ultimate Spider-Man vs. the Sinister 6 (2016–17)
+Season 4: vs. the Sinister 6 (2016–17)

 On June 1, 2015, it was announced that the series has been renewed for a fourth season, retitled Ultimate Spider-Man vs the Sinister 6.
 The season premiered with a one-hour episode titled "Hydra Attacks" on February 21, 2016.